-*This post contains affiliate links.
+This post may contain affiliate links.
 See my full disclosure.
 As an Amazon Associate, I earn from qualifying purchases.

 I know you want to find homeschooling success, but with so much to research and adjust to initially, you may feel like you could use a little guidance.

 With this in mind, I recently asked over 20 seasoned homeschooling moms to share their number-one piece of advice to new homeschooling moms, and they were very generous to take the time to do so.